South Africa in electricity crisis, nationwide blackouts

 The blackouts are also affecting other government services, including water supplies in some areas as electric-powered pumps grind to a halt.

-With South Africa’s economy already struggling to rebound from the COVID-19 pandemic, economists have given stark warnings on the effect of the blackouts,.
-The power cuts, referred to by Eskom as load-shedding, started earlier in the year to a less-drastic degree and were a crucial contributor to the economy contracting by 0.7% in the second quarter, according to the official South African statistics agency StatsSA.
+With South Africa’s economy already struggling to rebound from the COVID-19 pandemic, economists have given stark warnings on the effect of the blackouts.

+Eskom imposed power cuts – what the company refers to as load-shedding – to a less-drastic degree earlier in the year, and they were a crucial contributor to the economy contracting by 0.7% in the second quarter, according to the official South African statistics agency StatsSA.

 Eskom sometimes gives just a few hours notice of the blackouts.